Sam Nixon: Music

 Sam & Mark had a No. 1 UK chart hit with their cover of The Beatles tune "With a Little Help from My Friends".
 Their second single "The Sun Has Come Your Way" debuted in the UK top 40 at No. 19, but they were dropped from their record deal after this release.

 Nixon also performs in a band called Mason.
 Mason performed their first gig on 2 June 2007 at the "Burn down the Disco" night at The Arches in Barnsley, supported by local band MUNICH, and also headlined a local mini music festival at Darton, Barnsley a month later.
 They continue to perform local gigs as and when Sam's TV schedule allows.

 Radio

-Sam & Mark present a Sunday show on Midlands based radio station Free Radio.
+From 2009 to 2015, Sam & Mark presented a Sunday show on Midlands-based radio station Free Radio.

+Nixon is currently a cover presenter across BBC Local Radio in Yorkshire on BBC Radio Sheffield, BBC Radio Leeds and BBC Radio York.

 Theatre

 In 2019, Nixon appeared as Jack in Theatre Royal Wakefield’s version of Jack and the Beanstalk.

 In 2021, Nixon returned to perform at the Theatre Royal Wakefield in their version of Beauty and the Beast.

+In 2024, Nixon performed at the Theatre Royal Wakefield in their version of Cinderella playing the part of Buttons.